Anthony Gonzalez (politician)

-He played college football at Ohio State University, where he studied philosophy.
-He was drafted by the Indianapolis Colts with the final pick in the first round of the 2007 NFL Draft.
+He played college football for the Ohio State Buckeyes and was selected by the Indianapolis Colts with the final pick in the first round of the 2007 NFL draft.
 Following his sports career, which was cut short by injuries, he enrolled in graduate studies at Stanford University and earned a master's degree.

 Gonzalez was elected to the U.S. House of Representatives on November 6, 2018, sworn in on January 3, 2019, and reelected in 2020.
 In September 2021, Gonzalez announced he would not seek another term.

-Early years
+Early life

 Gonzalez's maternal grandfather was a World War II veteran.
 His Cuban-American father immigrated to the U.S. from Cuba after Fidel Castro took power.
 His father is president of Ferragon Corporation, a steel company.

+Athletics

 Gonzalez attended St. Joseph grade school in Avon Lake, Ohio, and Saint Ignatius High School in Cleveland, Ohio, where he was a standout in both football and track.
 In football, he was a two-way player.
 As a senior, he was a first-team All-state honoree as well as the Associated Press and The Plain Dealer Co-defensive Player of the Year, catching 71 passes for 1,873 yards and scoring 21 touchdowns.
 His 26.4 yards per catch set a school record.
 In track, he lettered for four years and qualified for the state finals as a junior and senior.
 Gonzalez also played basketball as a freshman.
 He attended Ohio State University and was an Academic All-American majoring in philosophy, in which he earned a bachelor's degree.

 Football career

-Collegiate
+College

 Gonzalez was a three-year letterman at Ohio State University, playing with fellow future NFL wide receivers Santonio Holmes, Ted Ginn Jr., and Roy Hall, as well as Heisman Trophy-winning quarterback Troy Smith.
 As a junior, Gonzalez was an All-Big Ten choice by league coaches.
 He finished his college career playing in the 2007 BCS National Championship Game, where the Buckeyes lost to the Florida Gators 41–14.